Ensono/stacks-azure-data/docs/workloads/azure/data/architecture/architecture_data_azure.md

 Stacks Azure Data Platform serves two primary functions:

-* It offers a practical example of a fully integrated Data Platform.
+* Deployment of a fully integrated, modern Azure Data Platform.
-* It allows users to personalize the initial solution.
-This is achieved by generating new data pipelines from configurable templates and deploying them to the predefined blueprint data platform.
+* A framework for generating new data engineering workloads from configurable templates, and deploying them to the Data Platform.

 ## Architecture of the deployed solution